LNER Gresley Classes A1 and A3

-The London and North Eastern Railway LNER Gresley Classes A1 and A3 locomotives represented two distinct stages in the history of the British "Pacific" steam locomotives designed by Nigel Gresley.
-They were designed for main line passenger services and later express passenger services, initially on the Great Northern Railway (GNR), a constituent company of the London and North Eastern Railway after the amalgamation of 1923, for which they became a standard design.
-The change in class designation to A3 reflected the fitting to the same chassis of a higher pressure boiler with a greater superheating surface and a small reduction in cylinder diameter, leading to an increase in locomotive weight.
-Eventually all of the A1 locomotives were rebuilt, most to A3 specifications, but no. 4470 was completely rebuilt as Class A1/1.
+The London and North Eastern Railway Gresley Classes A1 and A3 were "Pacific" steam locomotives designed by Nigel Gresley for passenger work.
+They were initially intended for use on the Great Northern Railway (GNR), but became a standard design on the London and North Eastern Railway after the amalgamation of 1923.
+The change in class designation from A1 to A3 reflected the fitting to the same chassis of a higher pressure boiler with a greater superheating surface and a small reduction in cylinder diameter, leading to an increase in locomotive weight and power.
+Eventually all but one of the A1 locomotives were rebuilt in this way, with no. 4470 being completely rebuilt as a Class A1/1.

 The names for the locomotives came from a variety of sources.
 The first, Great Northern, was named after its parent company.
 Others were given the names of high-ranking railway officials, but most were given the names of famous racehorses.
 One was named after the company's most famous long-distance passenger train, the Flying Scotsman.

-Flying Scotsman is the sole member of the class to be preserved.
+Only one member of the class survives into preservation: 4472 Flying Scotsman, which is preserved in the National Railway Museum's National Collection.

-Design features and construction history
+Design and construction history

-Class A1: Great Northern genesis
+Class A1

 The new Pacific locomotives were built at the Doncaster "Plant" in 1922 to the design of Nigel Gresley, who had become Chief mechanical engineer of the GNR in 1911.
 The intention was to produce an engine able to handle, without assistance, mainline express services that were reaching the limits of the capacity of the Ivatt large-boilered Atlantics.

 Gresley's initial Pacific project of 1915 was for an elongated version of the Ivatt Atlantic design with four cylinders.
 Finally realising that he was in a design impasse, he took as a model the new American Pennsylvania Railroad class K4 Pacific of 1914.
 This in turn had been updated from a series of prototypes scientifically developed in 1910 under Francis J. Cole, Alco's Chief Consulting Engineer at Schenectady and the Pennsylvania's K29 Alco prototype of 1911, also designed by Cole.
 Descriptions of those locomotives appeared in the British technical press at the time and gave Gresley the elements necessary to design a thoroughly up-to-date locomotive.